Using Por and Para

 When to Use Para

-Generally speaking para is the more specific of the two prepositions and often expresses destination and purpose.
+Generally speaking para is the more specific of the two prepositions and is often used with destinations, gifts, deadlines, purposes, and opinions.

-Para is used to identify a specific destination:
+Para is used to identify a specific location or destination:

-Para is used to identify a recipient or express that something is for someone else's benefit:
+Para is used to identify the recipient of a gift or express that something is for someone’s benefit:

-I worked for John.
-(John was my boss.)
+I worked for Juana.
+(Juana was my boss.)

 El concierto fue para los granjeros.